How To Store Your Emergency Preparedness Items

 Here is the post on this fishing tackle list.
 I NEVER charge for lists, all of mine are free.
 First Aid Kits

 Fishing Tackle Box on Amazon ***Printable for Supplies To Fill First Aid Kits: First aid kit

 #2 Stanley Max First Aid Kit

 Stanley Fat Max Container on Amazon

-I sometimes think people may see me as over the top or think they will all come to MY house.
+I sometimes think people may see me as over the top or believe they will all come to MY house.
 STOP, we must all be able to take care of ourselves.
 Period.
 I am not a selfish person, but people, please be self-reliant.
-We have some major issues coming very soon.
+We have some significant issues coming very soon.
 The government cannot take care of everyone.